andkwv/PersonalWeb/README.md

 Inside the HTML file, various parts are divided using the <div> tags.
 Also classes and ids are made use as well.

+Finally an image was also used as a profile picture in the About page.